talwrii/sedshell/README.md

 /tmp/things/send-to-lucy.jpg <----- PRESSED SPACE
 ```

-The saved command will be remembered the next time `sedshell` runs.
+The saved commands will be remembered the next time `sedshell` runs.

 ## Motivation